tttor/ctrl-foundation/book/wiering_2012.md

 much too dangerous for many realistic tasks.
 An important goal is the development of practical strategies for safely exploring in tasks with substantial risk of catas- trophic failure.

+## comments
+* priority:
+  * 19 Conclusions, Future Directions and Outlook
+  * 18 Reinforcement Learning in Robotics: A Survey
+  * 11 Bayesian Reinforcement Learning
+  * 4 Learning and Using Models
+  * 7 Reinforcement Learning in Continuous State and Action Spaces